sarathcr/team-manager/README.md

 ## Upload to S3

 There's a provisional script to upload the static files into a privisional S3 bucket.

-It can be executed with:
+**Note**: Check before the AWS requirements

 ```shell script
 ops/upload_statics_to_s3.sh
 ```

+The S3 site is published under CloudFront distribution at http://d18ta45l1rv296.cloudfront.net/

 ### AWS requirements